 Even with an obstructed view for one of the rooms, we still could see the ocean and had privacy.

-After booking, we online there were options to choose how to configure our rooms.
-We opted for twin bed in the room with three of us and a queen bed in the other room.
+After booking, we saw online there were options to choose how to configure our cabins.

 They set the room with four twin beds; two on top, and two on the regular ground level.

 In the cabin with my husband and other son, we chose a queen bed.
 We also used this cabin for our overflow storage of suite cases, clothes and gear.